iot-bus/touch_display_working_esp_idf/README.md

-# Hello World Example

-Starts a FreeRTOS task to print "Hello World"

-See the README.md file in the upper level 'examples' directory for more information about examples.
+# touch screen test

+Example to test the touch screen using esp-idf SPI.
+None of the SPI functions returns a value consistent with the Arduino test.